-Pike can be caught on a wide variety of lures as well as live bait.
-Using artificial lures is arguably the most fun and engaging way to catch pike, but there are times when you need some meat to satisfy a pike’s hunger.
+Pike can be caught on a wide variety of pike lures as well as live bait.
+Using artificial pike lures is arguably the most fun and engaging way to catch pike, but there are times when you need some meat to satisfy a pike’s hunger.

-Live Bait for Pike:
+1. Live Bait for Pike:

-Live minnows and other small bait fish are the go-to live bait for pike fishing.
+Live minnows and other small bait fish are the go-to live pike bait.
 Try to match whatever food source is actively swimming around the water you’re fishing.
-Use a cast net to catch your own bait fish, or head to the local bait shop to buy some.
-Look for bait fish that are 4- to 6-inches long.
-Shiners are always a good choice for pike fishing and are usually readily available.
+Use a cast net to catch your own bait fish, or head to the local bait shop to buy some and keep them alive in a bucket with water.

 Several different rigs can be used to fish for pike with live bait.
 The most common is a simple bobber rig consisting of a bobber, a length of fluorocarbon leader, a length of wire leader, and a 1/0 hook.

 This rig can be bounced along the bottom with 2- to 3-foot lifts, letting the bait sit momentarily before lifting and retrieving.
 Pike will often take the bait on the fall, so be ready to set the hook at any moment.

-Lures for Pike:
+2. Lures for Pike: